HiDefTextiles/HiDefKnits/README.md

 front-end engineering, web development, and branding.
 For the last sixteen years Brennan has worked for web startups, consulted for Fortune 100 companies (e.g.
-Nike), worked at advertising and digital agencies, as well as served individuals and small to medium sized businesses, as well co-founded XX.
+Nike), worked at advertising and digital agencies, as well as served individuals and small to medium sized businesses, as well co-founded TODO.

 Brennan’s two main projects in recent years have been MailPile and Qubes OS.
 MailPile is a self-hosted e-mail client with easy encryption support, and Qubes